ministryofjustice/cloud-platform-how-out-of-date-are-we/README.md

 # How out of date are we?

-Simple web app. to display a traffic light view of how far our installed software is behind the current versions.
+Simple web app. to display a traffic light view of how far our installed software is behind the current versions, and how many of our documentation pages are overdue for review.

 ![Screenshot of the app](screenshot.png?raw=true "Example screenshot")

-Initially, this will consume JSON created by [Helm Whatup](https://github.com/bacongobbler/helm-whatup)
+The app. accepts posted JSON data from an updater image, defined in the [updater-image] directory.

 ## Updating the JSON data